wasp-lang/wasp/web/docs/auth/auth-hooks.md

     The OAuth access token can be used to make requests to the provider's API on behalf of the user.
   - `uniqueRequestId: string`

-      The unique request ID for the OAuth flow.
-(You might know it as the `state` parameter in OAuth.)
+      The unique request ID for the OAuth flow (you might know it as the `state` parameter in OAuth.)

       The `onBeforeOAuthRedirect` hook receives the same value which can be used to reference data saved in that hook.
 - `prisma: PrismaClient`